-- a.
-Elect not to include the information under subd.
-2. b. and instead pay a fee of \$15,000. - b.
-Report the amount of securities sold to persons in this state during the preceding fiscal year or, if sales have terminated, during the portion of the preceding fiscal year during which sales were made, and pay a fee of 0.05 percent of the dollar amount of the securities sold to persons in this state, but not less than \$750 nor more than \$15,000. - (2) FEES RELATED TO BROKER-DEALERS, AGENTS, INVESTMENT ADVISERS, INVESTMENT ADVISER REPRESENTATIVES, AND FEDERAL COVERED ADVISERS.
+(2) FEES RELATED TO BROKER-DEALERS, AGENTS, INVEST-MENT ADVISERS, INVESTMENT ADVISER REPRESENTATIVES, AND FEDERAL COVERED ADVISERS.
 Every applicant for an initial or renewal license under s.
-551.401, 551.402, 551.403, or 551.404 shall pay a filing fee of \$200 in the case of a broker-dealer or investment adviser and \$80 in the case of an agent representing a broker-dealer or issuer or an investment adviser representative.
+551.401, 551.402, 551.403, or 551.404 shall pay a filing fee of \$200 in the case of a broker-dealer or investment adviser and \$80 in the case of an agent representing a broker-dealer or issuer or an investment adviser representative, except that, in the case of an agent representing a broker-dealer or issuer or an investment adviser representative, no fee is required for an individual who is eligible for the veterans fee waiver program under s.
+45.44.
 Every federal covered adviser in this state that is required to make a notice filing under s.
 551.405 shall pay an initial or renewal notice filing fee of \$200.
 A broker-dealer, investment adviser, or federal covered adviser maintaining a branch office within this state shall pay an additional filing fee of \$80 for each branch office.
-When an application is denied, or an application or a notice filing is withdrawn, the filing fee shall be retained. - (3) EXAMINATION EXPENSES.
-The expenses reasonably attributable to the examination of any matter arising under this chapter shall be charged to the applicant, registrant, or licensee involved, but the expenses so charged shall not exceed such maximum amounts as the division of securities by rule prescribes. - (4) OTHER FEES.
+When an application is denied, or an application or a notice filing is withdrawn, the filing fee shall be retained.

+(3) EXAMINATION EXPENSES.
+The expenses reasonably attributable to the examination of any matter arising under this chapter shall be charged to the applicant, registrant, or licensee involved, but the expenses so charged shall not exceed such maximum amounts as the division of securities by rule prescribes.

+(4) OTHER FEES.
 The division of securities may by rule require the payment of prescribed fees for delinquent or materially deficient filings of information or documents required under this chapter to be filed with the division or an organization designated under s.
 551.406 (1) (intro.).

 (5) FEES PAID TO STATE.
 All fees and expenses collected by the division under this section shall be deposited into the general fund and credited to the appropriation account under s.
 20.144 (1) (g).

 History: 2007 a.
 196; 2009 a.
-28.
+28; 2011 a.
+209; 2013 a.
+52.